jido/Arcadam/Quirks.md

 ```
 = Title
 [#anchor]:
-:substitution: value
+:replacement: value
 [group]
 --
 ```

 The same applies to other elements like a paragraph, a list or a heading.

-Note that a block title or a substitution is not recognised in the middle of a paragraph.
+Note that header elements are not recognised in the middle of a paragraph.
 It is recommended to always leave an empty line after the end of a paragraph.

 A block boundary *without* an attribute in the line above can be either a block ending or the start of a non-nested block.